Image: wemidji (Jacques Marcoux).

 Scientia Pro Publica (Science for the People) was just published recently.
 This edition is entitled Scientia Pro Publica -- 14th edition.

 Scientia Pro Publica (Science for the People) is a traveling blog carnival that celebrates the best science, nature and medical writing targeted specifically to the public that has been published in the blogosphere within the past 60 days.

-I will be assisting host Bob O'Hara, author of currently hibernating blog, Deep Thoughts and Silliness.
-Because the automated submission form is malfunctioning and we don't know how long it will be before it is fixed, please send your submissions directly to Scientia Pro Publica at its email address: ScientiaBlogCarnival@gmail.com.
-Be sure to include the URL, the essay title and, to make life easier for the host, please include a 2-3 sentence summary.
+The host for the upcoming 2 November edition will be Christie at Observations of a Nerd.
+To send your submissions to Scientia Pro Publica, either use this automated submission form or use the cute little widget on the right (sometimes that widget doesn't upload when the mother site is nonfunctional).
+Be sure to include the URL or "permalink", the essay title and, to make life easier for the host, please include a 2-3 sentence summary.
 If you wish to read the archived issues to see those contributions that were included previously, visit the Scientia website for links to archived carnivals.
 Please note that all essays must be written for the purpose of communicating with the public and non-specialists, and all submissions that qualify as either advertising or pseudoscience will be rejected.

-Since this is a traveling blog carnival, it needs host sites to travel to.
+Since this is a traveling blog carnival, it needs host sites to travel to, especially since I am relocating to Germany in a few weeks and will not be able to step in to keep this carnival published on schedule.
 If you are interested in hosting this carnival on your blog, please contact me as soon as possible or notify the current host (please note that I prefer hosts who have had their writing included in one or more editions of this carnival).
 Scientia Pro Publica is published on the first and third Monday of each month, so feel free to choose a particular date, or I'll assign you the first available date.
-We are in dire need of hosts for upcoming issues in 2010.
-Can you help by hosting an edition?